Overview

 Stoke Newington History Talks 27

-Thank you to everyone who came this evening to the 27th Stoke Newington History Talks at St. Matthias Halls on Wordsworth Road.
-As always, it was packed, with tickets selling out in less than a day a month ago!
-We had brilliant talks throughout the evening.
-Alexandra Taylor spoke about Stoke Newington Borough Council’s attempt in 1910 to 1912 to pass a byelaw banning rollerskating on pavements, a dispute with the London County Council that eventually reached the Home Office Minister at the time, Winston Churchill, and even the King.
-Jay Derrick gave a terrific talk on the remarkable trove of documents discovered in the eaves of the Mildmay Club roof.
-My own talk explored Paradise Row, once an affluent and picturesque stretch of Stoke Newington Church Street that was home to notable abolitionists, scientists and bakers, many of whom were Quakers.
+Thank you to everyone who came to the 27th Stoke Newington History Talks at St Matthias Halls.
+As always, it sold out quickly and was packed.
+Alexandra Taylor spoke on the 1910–1912 attempt to ban rollerskating on pavements, a dispute with the London County Council that reached Winston Churchill and even the King.
+Jay Derrick shared findings from documents discovered in the Mildmay Club roof.
+My talk explored Paradise Row, once home to abolitionists, scientists and bakers, many of them Quakers.

 Featured in the Hackney Post: My Bid to Fund Historic Street Sign Restoration